Chechen Republic of Ichkeria: Second war and insurgency period

-On 9 August 1999, Islamist fighters from Chechnya infiltrated Russia's Dagestan region, declaring it an independent state and calling for a jihad until "all unbelievers had been driven out".
-This event prompted Russian intervention, and the beginning of the Second Chechen War.
+The escalation of hostilities following the Dagestan invasion and the apartment bombings marked the beginning of the Second Chechen War.
+Although the official Russian narrative linked the bombings directly to Chechen militants, no Chechen field commander publicly accepted responsibility, and Chechen leadership statements denied involvement.
+The events of late 1999 were used by Russian authorities to justify a large-scale military campaign in Chechnya, which began on 1 October and ultimately brought significant changes to the conflict’s dynamics and to Russian domestic politics.

 As more people escaped the war zones of Chechnya, President Maskhadov threatened to impose Sharia punishment on all civil servants who moved their families out of the republic.
 This time, however, the Russian invasion met much less resistance as during the First Chechen War.
 The infighting among the rival factions within Chechnya as well as the rise of radical jihadists convinced several former separatist leaders and their militias to switch sides.
 Aided by these defectors, the Russians took the minor cities and countryside around Grozny in the period from October to December 1999, encircling Grozny.

 After a hard-fought battle, Grozny fell in February 2000; much of the city was destroyed.
 As on 23 January 2000, a diplomatic representation of Ichkeria was based in Kabul during the Taliban regime in Afghanistan.
 Other remnants of the government and the armed forces retreated into Chechnya's south which was dominated by mountains and not yet under Russian control.
 From these bases, they waged a guerrilla campaign, even as Russia cemented its control by establishing a loyal administration in the region.
 In June 2000, Kremlin appointee, supreme mufti and head of the Spiritual Administration of the Muslims of the Chechen Republic Akhmad Kadyrov became the new controversial head of the official administration of Chechnya.
 Kadyrov, who has been criticised as the object of a cult of personality, was not democratically elected by either Russian or Chechen constituents.
 The separatists continued to fight, but were gradually whittled down.

 On 31 October 2007, the separatist news agency Chechenpress reported that Dokka Umarov had announced the Caucasus Emirate and declared himself its Emir.
 This change of status was rejected by some Chechen politicians and military leaders who continue to support the existence of the republic.
-Since November 2007, Akhmed Zakayev was proclaimed to be the Prime Minister of Ichkeria's government-in-exile.
+Since November 2007, Akhmed Zakayev was proclaimed to be the prime minister of Ichkeria's government-in-exile.
 However, the influence of Zakayev's government was described as "marginal" by political scientist Mark Galeotti who argued that the Caucasus Emirate proved more influential both among the militants as well as within the Chechen diaspora.